OrangeFrog210/COMP402-565Project/README.md

-# COMP402-Project
+# COMP402-565Project

-Honour Project repo.
+Project repo for COMP565 (Machine Learning in Genomics and Healthcare) and COMP402 (Honours Project)